The Boys in the Boat (film): Plot

 Ahead of the four-mile Poughkeepsie Regatta in New York, for a berth in the Olympics, Al risks his job by promoting the JVs above his experienced varsity boat.
 After seeing his estranged father in Seattle, Joe performs badly in New York practice and is benched.
 Joe packs up to leave, but George Pocock tells him not to quit like his father.
 Joe reconsiders and agrees with Al that it is all about the boat, the only thing he has.
 On race day, Bobby is told by Al to start slowly and let the other boats tire, then kick mid-race to 35 strokes per minute.
 Bobby starts at 28 and holds it past mid-race, then coaxes 36, with a 40-stroke finish to lead ragtag UW to upset Navy, Cal, and the other privileged schools.

 The US Olympic Committee is short on funds, so the UW needs to raise $5,000 to pay for their travel, otherwise a team able to pay will go.
-The team and community raise the money, and they sail for Berlin.
+The team and community raise the money, with the final funds coming from a supportive Ebright and Cal program, and they sail for Berlin.
 In Nazi Germany, stroke oarsman Don Hume falls sick.
 At the opening ceremony, Roger tells Jesse Owens to show the Germans that he's the fastest guy in the world.
 Owens replies, "not the Germans, the folks back home".
 The rowing team then sets an Olympic record in the qualifier, but the effort takes a toll on Hume.
 Al protests about the lane assignments, but realizes he'll have calm water at the end, so he calls for a fast start to stay close to the German team, with a big kick to finish.
 Hitler attends the finals expecting his team to complete a German gold-medal sweep of the rowing events.
 Bobby fails to hear the final's starting gun and starts badly, with Hume struggling early; nonetheless, Bobby coaxes Hume and the crew to 42 strokes per minute to get within reach, then calls for 46 with 300 meters to go.
 The US wins the gold in a photo finish over Italy and Germany.
 Back in the present, the elderly Joe comes out of his reverie and tells his grandson that his eight-man crew was always one.